 1. Subject Matter.
 This may appear obvious, but before you take the test, it would be wise to research this issue.
-If you are taking a school course then you probably know the subject matter and scope from the lectures.
+If you are taking a school course, then you probably know the subject matter and scope from the lectures.
 However, there are many tests outside the classroom.

 Almost all professions have their own competency tests.
 Governments have licensing tests.
 Some employers have tests directed to their product or service.
 Each of these types of tests have their topics added beyond the general subject matter.
 For example, licensing tests will add questions regarding legal duties and ethics.

 An internet search would be helpful to determine the topics, the type of test, and the time allotted.
 There are refresher courses and seminars to help pass these tests.
-A simple internet search on the test will reveal how to enroll and take these courses.

 2. Purpose.
 Knowing the test purpose is often ignored.
-Many simple study the subject matter and then show up and take the test.
+Many simply study the subject matter and then show up and take the test.
 If the purpose of the question is to find out how much you understand the concept, then getting the right answer will only give you partial credit.

 Sometimes the WHY is implicit in the describing the steps taken.
 However, many times the Why is not implicit and must be explained.
 This is particularly true with questions associated with business, politics, psychology, law, and history.